 All first year Honors students are assigned a Peer-to-Peer (P2P) Mentor.
 Mentors provide students with an outlook on dorm life, living in Boston, the Simmons community, classes, surviving freshman year, etc. They will also be able to answer any questions that students have during the summer before they get to Simmons.

-The Peer-to-Peer (P2P) mentoring program is a paid leadership opportunity for sophomores in the Honors Program.
+The Peer-to-Peer (P2P) mentoring program is a paid leadership opportunity for sophomores and juniors in the Honors Program.
 Students will build important communication and leadership skills while gaining visibility at Simmons and fostering a sense of community within the program.